ccapeng/rss-trendy/README.md

 RSS news feed from New York Times, Washington Post, CNN.

 ## Database MongoDB
-- Run your MongoDB in the localhost port 27017.
+- Run MongoDB in the localhost port 27017.

+## Elastic Search
+- Run Elastic Search in the localhost port 9200.

 ## Backend
 - It's nodejs.